 Certificate in Creative and Life Writing

-This new, fully online program involves a year-long study of creative writing in fiction and nonfiction, with students selecting their primary focus genre.
+This fully online program involves a year-long study of creative writing in fiction and nonfiction, with students selecting their primary focus genre.
 The program offers students the opportunity to write original works in the context of a supportive, constructive, and craft-focused writing community.

-Who might be interested in this program?The program will appeal to anyone who has a story to tell and who wants to explore the techniques and challenges involved in putting that story into publishable form.
+The program will appeal to anyone who has a story to tell and who wants to explore the techniques and challenges involved in putting that story into publishable form.
 Prospective students should feel comfortable learning in an online environment.

-What are the entrance requirements?Anyone with a bachelor’s degree from an accredited university is eligible to apply.
+Anyone with a bachelor’s degree from an accredited university is eligible to apply.
 To be considered for the program, applicants must successfully apply for admission to Park’s School for Graduate and Professional Studies, and submit a personal statement in which they outline their writing goals and interests.